 The interoperability challenges in the Volvo use case come in two forms: i) establishing and maintaining data links across tools, and ii) exchanging whole models or parts of models across tools.
 The first form is necessary to enable traceability and consistency across tools.
 This means that it should be possible to denote e.g. that two modelling entities in different tools in fact represent the same entity or that they are related somehow.
-In a central information model these kinds of links are typically already present, e.g. the SystemWeaver meta-model used in the Volvo use case contains many links already.
-The challenge is to extend these links to also include other tools not using the SystemWeaver meta-model.
-However, this form of interoperability assumes that the models in the different tools have been made independently from each other.
-That is, before the links can be added, individual models must exist in the tools of interest.
+An issue here is that the meta-models of the different tools typically differ which means that the relations may not be straightforward to derive.
+In a central information model using a common metamodel links are typically already present, e.g. the SystemWeaver meta-model used in the Volvo use case contains many kinds of links already.
+The challenge is to extend these links to span also other tools not using the SystemWeaver meta-model.
+This form of interoperability assumes that the models in the different tools have been made independently from each other.
+That is, before the links can be added, individual models (or model elements) must exist in the tools of interest.
 Typically these models are manually constructed.
-In many cases it would be more efficient to be able to generate a model skeleton from an already existing model.
+In many cases it would be more efficient to be able to generate a model from an already existing model.
 This would not only speed up the model construction, it would also enforce consistency of the generated model with the existing.
 Moreover, the generated model could be formed according to well-defined guidelines, which simplifies understanding of the model and automated analysis.
 Therefore, the Volvo use case considers also the second form of interoperability: model exchange.
-Due to that a large portion of the system data is already available in the SystemWeaver metamodel and this meta-model is based on an early version of EAST-ADL, the intention is to use EAST-ADL as the exchange format between tools.
+This however requires that the semantics of the exchanged models is both well-known and complete regarding relevant aspects.
+Due to that a large portion of the system data is already available in the SystemWeaver meta-model and this meta-model is based on an early version of EAST-ADL, the intention is to use EAST-ADL as the exchange format between tools.
 For lower abstraction levels, AUTOSAR formats will be used.